BestTimesToVisit.com Logo

 Frequently Asked Questions

 South America is huge!
-When's the absolute best time to visit if I want to experience a bit of everything without hitting peak crowds or extreme weather?
+When's the absolute best time to visit if I want to experience a bit of everything, from the Amazon to Patagonia?

-I'm a bit nervous about navigating public transport in cities like Buenos Aires or Santiago.
+Navigating public transport in cities like Buenos Aires or Santiago seems daunting.
 Any insider tips?

 How many days do you need in South America?